-The item bank was calibrated in 2018 after the 2018 science test administrations concluded, and it was recalibrated in 2019 following the 2019 test administrations.
+The Shared Science Assessment Item Bank was calibrated in 2018 after the 2018 science test administrations concluded, and it was recalibrated in 2019 following the 2019 test administrations.
 The scores reported in 2019 were computed using the 2019 parameters because Rhode Island and Vermont report scores after the testing window closes (with no immediate score reporting).
-The 2019 parameters will also be used for the 2020 test administration.
-Because the calibration sequence was somewhat different between 2018 and 2019, the calibration sequence for both years is presented in detail here.
+The 2019 parameters were used for the 2021 test administration.
+Because the calibration sequence was somewhat different between 2018 and 2019, the calibration sequence for both years is presented in detail below.

-The IRT models were fitted using the BNL (Bayesian networks with logistic regression) suite of Matlab functions (Rijmen, 2006) and flexMIRT (Cai, 2017).
+In 2018 and 2019, the IRT models were fitted using the BNL (Bayesian networks with logistic regression) suite of Matlab functions (Rijmen, 2006) and flexMIRT (Cai, 2017).
 The resulting parameters from BNL were used as starting values for flexMIRT, to reduce the estimation time for flexMIRT.
 The flexMIRT estimates were taken to be the operational parameters, except for the middle school items calibrated in 2018 during the core calibration (see the following section on the 2018 calibration sequence).
 For the 2018 core calibration of middle school items, flexMIRT did not converge after several weeks, and the estimates obtained from BNL were used as operational parameters.
 Note that the parameter estimates were very similar across software packages.